solstxce/solstxce.github.io/_posts/2024-01-06-install-android-studio.md

 ## Introduction

 Generally, it is a bit difficult to install Android Studio.
 So, I've created a script to automate the process!
+### Do note that this requires active internet connection and atleast 1.5GB of data
 ## Step-1
 If using **Windows 11**
 - Press Windows button and type Terminal.